pewpewdev/DR_multiclass_classification/README.md

 Developed a custom approach that improved validation accuracy over these existing techniques.
 Performed data augmentation (on Eyepac dataset) using cut-mix; improved class-balanced dataset size by 5X.

+For final result check ensemble_cut.ipynb and ensemble.ipynb and vit.ipynb